 We will take a deep dive into the “proper” of the Mass: the introit, gradual, tract/alleluia, offertory, and communion chants.
 We will discover the role of each of these chants in the Liturgy, and formulae unique to each kind of chant.
 We will learn why Gregorian chant has earned a special place in the musical treasury of the Catholic Church.

 The instructor and student will focus on the singing technique and artistry of a chant chosen and prepared by the student.
 This lesson will also allow the student to touch upon any additional questions not covered during the course.

 Ability to sing on pitch, ability to distinguish between the semitone (half step) and the whole tone (whole step).
 Ability to read music in western notation, or to read pitch from chant notation.
 Commitment to practice exercises between lessons (15-30 minutes per day).

 You will receive private access to an exclusive student resources page with dozens of practice exercises, listening links, recommended apps, and articles for further study.
 You may be asked to print select materials from this page from time to time.
 You may choose to order a hard copy of the Parish Book of Chant, 2nd edition, published by the Church Music Association of America, as well.

-A desktop computer, laptop, or tablet (the larger the screen the better) equipped with videocamera (no cell phones, please).
-Internal computer sound systems are notoriously poor at reliably transmitting singing.
-Excellent external microphones are readily available and reasonably priced.
-Ask for recommendations.
+A desktop computer, laptop, or tablet (the larger the screen the better) equipped with videocamera and microphone (no cell phones, please).
 Reliable access to high-speed internet is a must.
-Students are responsible for having working technology.
+Student is responsible for working technology.